peterhinch/micropython-epaper/README.md

 # The driver

-The driver enables the display of simple graphics and/or text in any font.
+This enables the display of simple graphics and/or text in any font.
 The graphics capability may readily be extended by the user.
 This document includes instructions for converting Windows system fonts to a form usable by the driver (using free - as in beer - software).
 Such fonts may be edited prior to conversion.
 If anyone can point me to an open source pure Python solution - command line would be fine - I would gladly evaluate it.
-My own attempts at writing one have not been entirely successful to date.
+My own attempts at writing one have not been entirely successful.

-It also supports the display of XBM format graphics files.
-Currently only files corresponding to the exact size of the display (264 bits *176 lines) are supported.
+It also supports the display of XBM format graphics files, including the full screen sample images from Embedded Artists.

 # Connecting the display

 The display is supplied with a 14 way ribbon cable.
-The easiest way to connect it to the Pyboard is to cut this cable in half and wire one half of it (they are identical) as follows.
+The easiest way to connect it to the Pyboard is to cut this cable in half and wire one half of it (each half is identical) as follows.
 I fitted the Pyboard with socket headers and wired the display cable to a 14 way pin header, enabling it to be plugged in to either side of the Pyboard (the two sides, labelled X and Y on the board, are symmetrical).